regit/suri-stats/README.rst

 ------------

 suri-stats is a small script based on ipython and matplotlib.
-It enables you to load a suricata stats.log file.
-Once this is done, it is possible to graph things.
+It enables you to load a suricata stats.log file and/or JSON EVE file.
+Once this is done, it is possible to graph performance indicators.

 Installation
 ------------